Skip to content

 }

-One place.
-One rule.
+One place and one rule.
 Every caller gets the same answer.

 Inappropriate intimacy.
 External code that mutates another object’s state directly — skipping the method that enforces invariants, writing to task.AssigneeId instead of calling TryAssign.
 The object loses control of itself.
 The caller now has to remember which fields are safe to change, and in what combination, to keep the object valid.
 This is the endpoint of leaked decisions left unfixed.

 Multiple roles.
 A class whose purpose requires “and” to describe — validator and coordinator and notifier.
-Composer, policy checker, and side-effect runner.
 Each role it accumulates is a reason for an unrelated caller to depend on it.
 Changes to one role risk the others.